nikinmaheshkumar/web-workshop/README.md

 1. **HTML Basics**: Structure of a webpage.
 2. **CSS Fundamentals**: Styling and layout techniques.
 3. **Interactive Features**: Adding dynamic behavior to web pages.
+4. **React Basics**: Introduction to building dynamic and component-based web applications.

 ---